nhsd-a2si/docs-uec-appts/_pages/functional_spec/uec_capability.md

 * SHALL return a 200 OK HTTP status code on successful retrieval of the capability statement
 * SHALL return a capability statement which conforms to the standard FHIR CapabilityStatement

-An example Care Connect UEC Appointment CapabilityStatement is shown below ready for customisation and embedding into Care Connect assured provider systems.
+An example FHIR NHS Scheduling API CapabilityStatement is shown below ready for customisation and embedding into assured provider systems.
 Providers should use this CapabilityStatement as a base for their own CapabilityStatement, replacing the element in square brackets ([ & ]) with specific information of their implementation.
-The main version at the top of the CapabilityStatement should represent the Care Connect UEC Appointment specification version which the FHIR server implements.
+The main version at the top of the CapabilityStatement should represent the FHIR NHS Scheduling API specification version which the FHIR server implements.

 ```json
 {